rtrelease/Computational-Anatomy/DeepSeek-R1-HeartBrainCrash.md

+## DeepSeek-R1: Heart, Brain, Crash

 ### USER
 Describe the anatomy of the heart.

 ### ASSISTANT
 <details type="reasoning" done="true" duration="31">
 <summary>Thought for 31 seconds</summary>
 > Okay, user wants a description of heart anatomy.
 That's a pretty broad medical question - they're probably either studying biology/medicine or just curious about how their own body works.
 >
 > Hmm, I should start by breaking this down into logical components rather than dumping all facts at once.
 First things first: let's establish the basic structure and orientation since that's foundational.
 The user might not be familiar with cardiac terminology yet.
 >